facebookarchive/flux/examples/README.md

 Testing the container logic that connects stores to views can be tricky.
 This example shows you how to create some utilities to help mock out store data in order to write these kinds of tests effectively.

+## [./flux-async](./flux-async) - Flux with async requests

+This is an advanced example.
+It pulls a lot of the concepts from previous examples into a single application.
+This implements TodoMVC where the data is persisted and requested through a simple server.
+The server simulates delays and errors.
+In the example we will handle things like optimistic updates, loading states, and failing API requests.